 Since we mentioned Jeti fritule, it is time to mention this cute little hostel of the same name and ran by the same owners, located on the main square of Makarska.
 Hostel Yeti in the Makarska old town has a shared terrace and barbecue facilities, available to all guests as well as the shared kitchen.

-The Yeti hostel offers bike rental as well as the 24-hour front-desk service.
-Within this hostel there is a small coffee bar, nicely decorated in a musical style as expected from the Vukovic family.
+The Yeti hostel offers bike rental as well as a 24-hour front-desk service.
+Within this hostel, there is a small coffee bar, nicely decorated in a musical style as expected from the Vukovic family.